Code-Institute-Submissions/florencemezino-basic-vits_AprResub/testing/testing.md

 ## Testing

 The W3C Markup Validator and W3C CSS Validator Services were used to validate every page of the project to ensure there were no syntax errors in the project.
+To validate Jinja code we use the webpage url or via the direct source code validation.

 W3C Markup Validator  / Jinja - `Success`
-> to validate Jinja code is to open up a webpage in your app, right click the page, click view source, and copy that code into the W3 HTML validator.

 W3C CSS Validator - `Success`
 JShint - `Success`